Lukeober/Lukeober/README.md

 - Hi, I’m @Lukeober
-- 👀 I’m interested in Data Analytics
+- I’m interested in Data Analytics, Business Analytics, and Financial Analytics
-- 🌱 I’m currently learning Mathmatical Economics at Towson University and I'm looking to learn SQL.
+- I’m currently learning Economics at Towson University.
-- 💞️ I’m collaborateing on the Fed Challege.
+- This fall, I finished up the 2025 Fed Challenge, where my team made it to the National Semi-Finals
-- 📫 How to reach me via my linkedin www.linkedin.com/in/lukeober- or email lukeober11@gmail.com
+- How to reach me via my linkedin www.linkedin.com/in/lukeober- or email lukeober11@gmail.com
-- ⚡ Fun fact: I like reading, workingout, and leanring.
+- Fun fact: I like reading, workingout, and learning.

 <!---
 Lukeober/Lukeober is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.